lehman-cuny2x/30-days-javascript-grading-rubric/README.md

 # 30-days-javascript-grading-rubric

-The goal is to complete 15 of the 30 JavaScript challenges.
+The goal is to complete 15 of the 30 JavaScript challenges before Friday **November 8th, 2019**.

 ## Rubric for code submission
   1. An assignment submission **must** have at least 4 git commits with messages.